sarahwonago/simple_shell/README.md

 ## Introduction

 This project aims to create a basic shell that follows the specified guidelines and requirements.
-The shell supports executing simple commands, handling PATH, implementing the exit and env built-ins, and displaying the prompt.
+The shell supports executing simple commands, handling PATH, implementing the exit and env built-ins,and displaying the prompt.

 ## File Structure